-CONCLUSION: True, up until the 1930s.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
+The claim is true up until the 1930s.
 But data show that Northern Ireland has run a fiscal deficit since 1966.
 The most recent figure, from 2013-14, is a subvention of £9.2 billion.

 The UUP’s 2016 manifesto states: “There was a time when we were net contributors to Her Majesty’s Treasury, now Stormont is dependent on an annual £11 billion subvention from Westminster every year.”

 This claim is based off Professor Bob Rowthorn’s research, which describes how when Northern Ireland was created it was seen as “an integral and self-supporting component of Britain’s Imperial system”, generating a fiscal surplus.
 Thus a regular “Imperial Contribution” was paid by the province, until the economic crises of the 1930s.

 Northern Ireland residents pay taxes directly to the UK Government.
 The UK Government then allocates the funding to its departments and the devolved administrations.
 The taxes generated within Northern Ireland are considerably less than the level of funding received from HM Treasury — the shortfall made up by a subvention.